Substance use treatment for Veterans

 What if I don’t have VA health care benefits?

-You may still be able to get care:
+If you don’t have VA health care benefits, you may still be able to get care.

 Where can I find more information and support?

-- Download our Guide to VA Mental Health Services.
+- Download our Guide to VA Mental Health Services (PDF)

-- Visit our Self-Help Resources guide to get links to books, web resources, and mobile applications that have been reviewed and recommended by VA experts.
-Get self-help resources.
+- Visit our self-help resources guide to get links to books, web resources, and mobile applications that have been reviewed and recommended by VA experts.